Kate Gosselin Celebrates 44th Birthday With Two Cakes And Sweet Pics Taken By Her Kids

 Kate Gosselin has turned 44, but she looks younger than she did when she gave birth to her sextuplets nearly 15 years ago.
-The mom of eight celebrated her 44th birthday at her Pennsylvania home on Thursday, and while she didn’t post any photos of her kids, she did reveal that she had a fun day with them.
+The mom-of-eight celebrated her 44th birthday at her Pennsylvania home on Thursday, and while she didn’t post any photos of her kids, she did reveal that she had a fun day with them.

-In a new post to Instagram, Kate Gosselin posed with two birthday cakes as she hammed it up for the camera in a series of shots to celebrate her March 28 birthday.
+In a new post to Instagram, Kate Gosselin posed with two birthday cakes as she hammed it up for the camera in a series of shots to celebrate her birthday on March 28.
 The Kate Plus 8 star noted that “this” is what 44 looks like, and she said she decided to act silly because her kids insisted on taking pictures of her.
-Kate’s two birthday cakes—a vanilla cake and a chocolate cake—were loaded with candles and the sentiment “Happy Birthday, Mom.”
+Kate’s two birthday cakes — a vanilla cake and a chocolate cake — were loaded with candles and the sentiment, “Happy Birthday, Mom.”

 Fans flocked to the comments section to remark on how great the busy mom looks.
 Others asked for Kate and her kids to return to TV.
 Indeed, the Gosselin family’s popular reality show has not aired on TLC since 2017.

-While none of Kate Gosselin’s kids were pictured in the slideshow, eldest daughter Mady posted to her Instagram story to wish a happy birthday to her “beautiful & fearless mom.”
+While none of Kate Gosselin’s kids were pictured in the slideshow, eldest daughter Mady posted to her Instagram Story to wish a happy birthday to her “beautiful & fearless mom.”

 You can see Kate Gosselin’s 44th birthday photos below.